Learning Action Conditions from Instructional Manuals for Instruction Understanding: Training With Weak Supervision

 \subsubsection{Incorporating Temporal Relations}

 As hinted in~\secref{sec:terminologies}, the conditions with respect to an actionable imply their temporal relations.
-As previously mentioned, the direction of an entity-trace-induced linkage is determined by the narrated order of text segments within contexts, however, in circumstances such as the fourth row in~\tbref{tab:heus_sample_table}, the narrative order can be inconsistent with the actual temporal order of the associated events.
-To alleviate such inconsistency, we apply an event temporal relation prediction model~\cite{han2021econet} to fix the linkage directions.\footnote{These do not include linkages decided by the \underline{\textit{keywords}}.} The utilized model predicts temporal relations\footnote{Relations are one of: \{\texttt{BEFORE}, \texttt{AFTER}, \texttt{VAGUE}\}.} of each pair of event triggers (extracted by SRL, \ie verbs/predicates), and then we invert the direction of an entity-trace-induced linkage, $a^{l_i}_j$ $\rightarrow$ $a_i$, if their predicted temporal relation is opposite to their narrated order.
+The direction of an entity-trace-induced linkage is naively determined by the narrated order of text segments within contexts, however, in some circumstances (\eg fourth row in~\tbref{tab:heus_sample_table}), the narrative order can be inconsistent with the actual temporal order of the events.
+To alleviate such inconsistency, we apply an event temporal relation prediction model~\cite{han2021econet} (trained on various temporal relation datasets such as~\textit{MATRES}~\cite{ning2018multi}) to fix the linkage directions.\footnote{These do not include linkages decided by the \underline{\textit{keywords}}.}

+We train the model on three different random seeds and make them produce a \textit{consensus} prediction, \ie unless all of the models jointly predict a specific relation (\texttt{BEFORE} or \texttt{AFTER}), otherwise the relation will be regarded as \texttt{VAGUE}.
+The model is then applied to predict temporal relations of each pair of event triggers (extracted by SRL, \ie verbs/predicates), and then we invert the direction of an entity-trace-induced linkage, $a^{l_i}_j$ $\rightarrow$ $a_i$, if their predicted temporal relation is opposite to their narrated order (\texttt{VAGUE} is of course ignored).

-\newcolumntype{Q}{>{ \arraybackslash}m{.47\columnwidth}}
+\newcolumntype{Q}{>{ \arraybackslash}m{.45\columnwidth}}